 NOT HAVING THE MASTER SHIM IN PLACE HERE WILL CAUSE BEARING FAILURE.

-Using a soft instrument such as a piece of wood, bend the seal housing tube outward and away from the position of the bearing cap and into the drainage groove area.
-(Fig.17.)
+Using a soft instrument such as a piece of wood, bend the seal housing tube outward and away from the position of the bearing cap in order to insure adequate clearance.
+(Fig.16.)